African-American Film Critics Association: Mission

 The association actively reviews cinema overall, but highlights films about the African-American experience.
 The AAFCA produces awareness for films with widespread appeal to the black community while stressing the importance of films produced, written, directed and starring people of African descent.
 Members also involve themselves in advocacy work for students interested in film journalism and criticism.

+The AAFCA also curates resources guides and lists of historically or culturally significant black films.

 The organization gives out awards for a variety of categories.
 Best Feature Film, Best Documentary, Best Actress, Best Actor, Best Supporting Actress, Best Supporting Actor, Best Director, Best Foreign Film, Best Screenplay, and Best Original Song.
-The AAFC also gives out an award for Special Achievement which has been received by Jamie Foxx, John Singleton, as well as Spike Lee.
+The AAFCA also gives out an award for Special Achievement.
+Honorees for this award are chosen by committee on the basis of their lifetime achievements.
+Past recipients of the Special Achievement award included Jamie Foxx, John Singleton, Edward James Olmos, Ruth E. Carter, Pearlena Igbokwe, Channing Dungey, Sherry Lansing, and Spike Lee.

 Membership

 Members of AAFCA are a geographically diverse range of journalists who cover every genre of film and represent numerous mediums such as television, radio broadcast, online, and print.
 Membership into the AAFCA is by invitation only, with approval of the Board of Governors.

 There are three classifications for membership in the AAFCA; active member, associate member, and student.
 An active member is one who writes regular film criticism for a medium with a minimum of 24 to qualify and must be based in the United States.
 Once accepted the active member must have a constant presence in the critique of commercial American films.
 An associate member is one who writes regular film coverage for a medium and must express their affiliation with an established media body by providing a written letter on company letterhead.
 Finally, a minimum of twelve samples of film critique is needed for consideration.
 A student member is one who is attending an accredited college or university and is majoring in journalism or broadcast media.